In conjunction with the Luxembourg Logic & AI Summit

 • Discuss technical challenges and opportunities for integrating causal AI techniques and LLM into MAS frameworks.

-• Foster interdisciplinary collaboration between researchers in causal reasoning, LLM, and MAS.
+• Foster interdisciplinary collaboration between researchers in causal reasoning, XAI, LLM, and MAS.

-• Identify promising directions for future research and development in this emerging area.
+• Identify promising directions for future research and development in this rapidly advancing research domain.

 Topics